frederic-loui/floui-nix-learning-pills/README.md

 # floui-nix-learning-pills
 Nix is a package manager that features new interesting characteristics.
-What is interesting personnally is:
+What I personnally, think is interesting:
 * Reproducibility
 * Portability